Kyle Crutchmer

-Kyle Crutchmer (born May 5, 1993) is an American professional mixed martial artist, freestyle wrestler and graduated collegiate wrestler.
-He currently competes in the welterweight division of Bellator MMA.
+Kyle Crutchmer (born May 5, 1993) is an American professional mixed martial artist, freestyle wrestler and graduated collegiate wrestler, who competes in the welterweight division.
+He has previously competed inBellator MMA.
 As a folkstyle wrestler, he was a two-time NCAA All-American and two-time Big 12 champion.

 Early life

 Crutchmer was born and raised in Tulsa, Oklahoma.
 He is the son of Kevin and Tina Crutchmer and has three siblings, Brian, Justin and Kayla.
 He has a very strong relationship with his stepbrother Brian, whom he grew up with since he was a baby when his mother abandoned him.
 Since then, they attended high school and college together and even wrestled in the same team.
 In Union High School he was a two-sport varsity athlete, competing in football (since his sophomore year) and wrestling.
-He was a standout as a footballer, helping the Redskins to win three OSSAA team titles.
+He was also a standout football player, helping his school win three OSSAA team titles.